luontola/tdd-mooc/data/index.md

 ## What?

 Test-Driven Development (TDD) is an iterative programming technique where you first write a failing test, which describes what you want to achieve, and after that write production code to pass the test.
+The code is continually refactored to make the next change easier.

-This course is too short for learning TDD - that will take about 6-12 months of practice - but hopefully it will help you to get over the initial hurdle of getting started with TDD, and prepare you for a journey of mastering TDD.
+This course should help you get over the initial hurdle of getting started with TDD.
+After that you'll likely still make changes in too big steps and your tests could be better, but at least you're writing them.
+Getting good at TDD will require further 6-12 months of deliberate practice.

 ## Why?